Please see our FAQ below, for further assistance contact us we will attend to your question as soon as possible.

 The EspressoWorks machine has an built-in Auto-Off Function, and will turn itself off after 25 minutes of no usage, 25 minutes of continuous usage, or if the pump has been functioning continuously for 3 minutes.

 Water is leaking from the bottom of the machine.

 The drip tray is filled with water, and needs to be cleaned.
-In the case the machine may be malfunctioning, please contact us at email@example.com.
+Or the drip tray isn’t pushed back in to the correct position in order to catch the exhaust steam.
+In the case the machine may be malfunctioning, please contact us at [email protected].

 Water is leaking from the outer-side of the filter.